slimbootloader/documentation/source/tutorials/ex_corrupt_sbl_component.rst

 This tool is part of the OS loader shell (not the UEFI shell).
 To get it to show up, set PcdCmdCorruptShellAppEnabled to TRUE in BootloaderCommonPkg.dec and then build and stich SBL.

+This tool should *not* be enabled in production builds as its use can prevent the system from booting in certain circumstances.

 Command Syntax::

     Usage: corruptcomp <boot partition> <component>